mattbaker/slug/README.md

 10:52:55.558 [info]  Elixir.MyBot: Initializing Websocket
 {:ok, #PID<0.253.0>}

-iex(1)> DasBot.Bot.send_to_channel(BotFamily.MyBot, "general", "hello world")
+iex(1)> ExBot.Bot.send_to_channel(BotFamily.MyBot, "general", "hello world")
 ```

-Check out the documentation in the `DasBot.Bot` module for more information on sending messages from your bot.
+Check out the documentation in the `ExBot.Bot` module for more information on sending messages from your bot.

 #### Test your slug pipeline